 Payments must be U.S. negotiable currency, expressed in U.S. dollars, and drawn on a U.S. bank.

-Staple your check or money order to the front of your paper Form IL-1040.
+Staple your check or money order and Form IL-1040-V, Payment Voucher for Individual Income Tax, to the front of your paper Form IL-1040.